 As part of that process, we would especially like to thank the Commissioners and their staff who worked diligently to understand fusion energy technology, industry's planned machines, and our commercialization timelines.
-Chairman Hanson and Commissioners Baran, Caputo, Crowell and Wright were accessible, open-minded, and thoughtful in their approach to regulating and licensing this new industry.

 The FIA strives to be a non-partisan, policy-oriented association.
-For that reason, we were pleased that the vote was bipartisan and that both Commissioners Caputo and Baran gave a strong endorsement of the byproduct approach before the final vote was announced.
+For that reason, we were pleased that the vote was bipartisan.
+The FIA notes that the President has nominated Christopher Hanson for another five-year term on the Commission.
+Chairman Hanson was a constructive leader in the NRC's deliberations on how to regulate commercial fusion.